On the Convergence of Multicalibration Gradient Boosting: Introduction

+Computational guarantees are important in their own right: they establish algorithm correctness and provide guidance for hyperparameter selection.
+Such analysis is akin to the study of empirical risk minimization that has been conducted extensively in the context of supervised learning.
+It is noteworthy that the analysis of empirical multicalibration error serves as a natural building block for deriving generalization bounds, when combined with uniform convergence arguments from statistical learning theory to obtain bounds for multicalibration error.

+In this paper, we address the aforementioned computational questions, i.e., identifying conditions under which the \emph{empirical} multicalibration error converges to zero and, furthermore, establishing convergence rate bounds.
+Our analysis is focused on studying the convergence of the gap between successive prediction values, as it implies convergence for the empirical multicalibration error.
+Our main convergence result accommodates both classification and regression tasks under different loss functions.
+We prove that for the standard algorithm, the gap between successive prediction values converges to zero with a decay rate of $O(1/\sqrt{T})$, where $T$ is the number of rounds, provided that the boosting oracle is sufficiently accurate in returning a nearly-optimal ensemble of weak learners.

-\begin{itemize} \item \textbf{Convergence and Rate:} We prove that for the standard algorithm, the gap between successive prediction values converges to zero with a decay rate of $O(1/\sqrt{T})$, where $T$ is the number of rounds.
-Furthermore, under smoothness assumptions on the weak learners, we show a linear convergence rate (i.e., the error decreases by a constant factor $0 < \kappa < 1$ per round). \item \textbf{Guarantees for Rescaling Variants:} We extend our analysis to practical variants used to mitigate overfitting.
-We show that the $O(1/\sqrt{T})$ rate holds even when using relaxed rescaling weights (i.e., converging to $1$ asymptotically). \item \textbf{Convergence with Adaptive Weights:} We analyze an adaptive variant where rescaling weights are optimized at each step to minimize training loss.
-We prove that this method converges to a multicalibrated limit point and, provided the initial error is sufficiently small, the training loss converges to zero at a quadratic rate. \item \textbf{Empirical Validation:} We support our theoretical findings with experiments on real-world datasets, showing that the gap between prediction values indeed decreases with a geometric rate. \end{itemize}
+We provide further results for regression task with squared-error loss function, under the assumption of exact boosting oracle.
+Under smoothness assumptions on the weak learners, we show a linear convergence rate (i.e., the error decreases by a constant factor $0 < \kappa < 1$ per round).
+We extend our analysis to practical variants used to mitigate overfitting.
+We show that the $O(1/\sqrt{T})$ rate holds even when using relaxed rescaling weights (i.e., converging to $1$ asymptotically).
+We analyze an adaptive variant where rescaling weights are optimized at each step to minimize training loss.
+We present empirical results validating our theoretical results.

-By proving these results, we provide the first theoretical justification for the stability and efficiency of iterative multicalibration gradient boosting, which plays a fundamental role for its continued deployment in real-world systems.